-Veteran farmer or rancher means an individual who has served active duty in the United States Army, Navy, Marine Corps, Air Force, and Coast Guard, including the reserve components, was discharged or released under conditions other than dishonorable, and:
+Veteran farmer or rancher means an individual who has served active duty in the United States Army, Navy, Marine Corps, Air Force, and Coast Guard, including the reserve components, was discharged, or released under conditions other than dishonorable, and:

-- (1) Has not operated a farm or ranch; - (2) Has operated a farm or ranch for not more than 5 years; or - (3) First obtained status as a veteran during the most recent 5-year period.
-A person, other than an individual, may be eligible for veteran farmer or rancher benefits if all substantial beneficial interest holders qualify as a veteran farmer or rancher.
-A spouse's veteran status does not impact whether an individual is considered a veteran farmer or rancher
+- (1) Has not operated a farm or ranch; - (2) Has operated a farm or ranch for not more than 5 years; or - (3) First obtained status as a veteran during the most recent 5-year period. - (4) A person, other than an individual, may be eligible for veteran farmer or rancher benefits if all substantial beneficial interest holders qualify as a veteran farmer or rancher, except when there is only a married couple.
+Then a veteran and non-veteran spouse are considered a veteran farmer or rancher.